Are ASA’s programs affordable?

-- If your ASA program does not require a mandatory Down Payment and you are unable to provide ASA with verification of your financial aid award by the Forms & Payment Deadline, we will require a non-refundable $1,000 Down Payment in order to hold your space.
+If your ASA program does not require a mandatory Down Payment and you are unable to provide ASA with verification of your financial aid award by the Payment Deadline, we will require a non-refundable $1,000 Down Payment in order to hold your space.
 Once we receive your $1,000 Down Payment, we will then be able to give you additional time to submit your Financial Aid Verification (FAV).

-**Once again, below you can find step-by-step instructions detailing exactly what you need to do in order to arrange your financial aid with your home institution.**
+**Once again, below please find step-by-step instructions on what to do in order to arrange your financial aid with your home institution.**

 What if studying abroad is more expensive than my current school?
 Can I apply for additional funding?

 Yes.
-If the Costs of Attendance of your study abroad program are greater than the Costs of Attendance for a semester at your home institution, you may be eligible to apply for additional student loans, Parent Plus loans, etc. through your Financial Aid Office.
-You would need to ask your Financial Aid Office about these options.
+If the Costs of Attendance of your study abroad program are greater than the Costs of Attendance of a semester at your home institution, you may be eligible to apply for additional student loans, Parent Plus loans, etc. through your Financial Aid Office.
+To be certain of what your options are for getting additional loans, you would need to ask your Financial Aid Office.

 What do you mean by “Federal Financial Aid”?